IT Audit of Business Processes. Better Prevent Than Cure

 - list of bottlenecks within the processes;

-- recommendation related to the possible ways to improve the situation through optimization and/or automation;
+- recommendations focused on the possible ways to improve the situation through optimization and/or automation;

 - risk assessment of the processes used.